puzzle/ansible-training/content/labs/04.0/_index.en.md

 - Intentionally add errors to your playbook and have a look at the output.
 You should get a feeling for Ansible's error messages:
   - Add a wrong indentation.
 Remember that this is a common mistake!
+  - Use a tab character for identation.
+Some editors do that automatically.
   - Add a wrong parameter name.
   - Remove the mistakes.